mizolotu/izi/README.md

 ```bash
 mkdir data/raw
 ```
-3. Download network traffic PCAP data, e.g. from https://www.unb.ca/cic/datasets/ids-2018.html or any other source into ```data/raw``` directory:
+3. Download network traffic PCAP data, e.g. from https://www.unb.ca/cic/datasets/ids-2018.html or any other source into ```data/raw``` directory, the ersult should look as follows:
+  - data
+    - raw
+      - subdir (e.g. name of the day)
+        - PCAP files

 4. Install:
   - libpcap-dev, pcappy, kaitaistruct